la7ci9/c-university-project/README.md

-# c#-university-project
+﻿# c#-university-project

 This program is a car mechanic program.
-Include 2 client and a server.
+It includes 2 clients and a server.

 Clients:
-    1) OfficeClien: This client working in the clerk's office.
+1) OfficeClien: This client is working in the clerk's office.
+• The clerk can add, edit and delete informations of works.

-    2) MechanicClient: this client working in the car repair workshop.
+2) MechanicClient: This client is working in the car repair workshop.

-//TO-DO
+• The mechanic can change the condition of work.

 Developers:
     Csicsák Izsák -SzuperKrisztus- xxcreyzzyxx@gmail.com
-    Kiss lászló -la7ci9- akarmiis997@gmail.com
+    Kiss László -la7ci9- akarmiis997@gmail.com